 The free tier gives you everything you need to know what's going wrong.
 The premium tier gives you the tools to fix it faster and at scale.

-The Practical Argument for Openness
+The Practical Argument for Free Detection

 The result is a better free tool and, because the premium tier depends on the same detection layer, a better premium product too.

-What We're Not Open-Sourcing, and Why
+What Stays Premium, and Why

 We want the detection layer to be the standard instrumentation for RL training workflows, the way coverage tools became standard for software testing.
 That only happens if it's free and accessible.

-How to Contribute
+How to Share Feedback

-The decision to open-source the detection layer was easy once we framed it correctly.
 Monitoring and transparency in AI training shouldn't be a premium feature.
 If you're training an RL agent anywhere — in a research lab, a startup, a class project — you should be able to see what your reward signal is actually doing.
 That's what the free tier is for.
 Everything else is how we make sure it's still here in five years.